brendanzab/language-garden/elab-stlc-abstract/README.md

 # Abstract elaboration for STLC

-A useful pattern for implementing typed programming languages is to translate a high level, user friendly _surface language_ into a small, typed _core language_ that is close to well-understood type theories.
+Translating a high level, user friendly _surface language_ into a small, typed _core language_ that is close to well-understood type theories is a useful pattern for implementing typed programming languages.
-Because it fills in details that were otherwise implicit, we call this process _elaboration_, and you can find it used in the implementations of languages such as GHC Haskell, Idris and Coq.
+We call this process _elaboration_ because it fills in details that were otherwise implicit, and it is used in the implementations of languages such as GHC Haskell, Idris and Coq.

-Unfortunately elaboration can get rather complicated, because type-directed desugaring, type checking and error reporting are all fused together.
+Unfortunately elaborators can get rather complicated because type checking, desugaring and error reporting are all fused together.
 This project explores a way to alleviate this burden on the elaborator by taking an LCF-inspired approach.
-Instead of type checking and constructing core terms within the elaborator, we instead move the construction of well-typed terms behind trusted inference rules defined in the core.
+Instead of type checking and constructing core terms within the elaborator, we instead move this behind trusted inference rules defined in the core.
 Elaboration no longer needs to interact with core terms directly, and can instead focus on desugaring and error reporting.